South Australian Pioneer Families

 Family Group Sheet-like search results

-However, you will need to check for any deaths of his wife and children that will be listed alphabetically under their own names.
-Single women's arrivals will be listed under their maiden names.
-In the case of arrivals of single men with exactly the same full name, there is no way to determine which families they belong to except by taking into account their arrival dates.
+In the case of arrivals of single men or women with identical full names, there is no way to determine which families they belong to except by taking into account their arrival dates.
 Sometimes this is not sufficient information.

-Some families have not yet been processed to eliminate the many spelling errors and inconsistencies occurring in the original source documents.
+Some families have not yet been processed to eliminate the spelling errors and inconsistencies that occur in the original source documents.
 Because the listing order may be disrupted, you should scan the search results above and below your family to find any related out-of-order entries.
 Please advise Barry of any errors at firstname.lastname@example.org, giving the sources of your information so that he can verify your claims and update the data.

-You may also be interested in the individual databases which give more information on time spans, sources and acknowledgements...
+The individual components of this pioneer families database give more information on time spans, sources and acknowledgments:—